Does Corporate Social Responsibility Reduce Local Bias?

 41 Pages Posted: 28 Jun 2017 Last revised: 8 Oct 2017

-This paper examines the relation between CSR news releases and local bias.
-I identify 44 CSR words that are used in the previous literature and examine the effects when these words appear in the media.
-The results show that CSR news about the firms reduces firm level local bias.
-Moreover, I show that the CSR news is positively related to the firm value.
-In the short-run of three calendar days CSR news predicts negative cumulative abnormal returns (CARs).
-The CARs turn positive after day 3 and are persistent up to day 7.
-The unique contribution in this paper is that I identify some CSR concepts that consistently predict CARs.
-The words, ‘disaster aid’ and ‘risk minimizing’ consistently predict positive CARs.
-The word ‘biological diversity’ is the strongest negative predictor of CARs among all the CSR words and its effects are persistent up to 5 calendar days.
-Taken all together, firms do not seem to suffer financially for engaging in CSR activities.
+This paper examines the relation between corporate social responsibility (CSR) news releases and local bias.
+I identify 44 keywords that are used in CSR related research and examine the effects when these words appear in media.
+Analyses show that CSR news releases reduce firm level local bias, and moreover, that the CSR news is positively related to the firm value.
+Overall results from the event study suggest that in the short-run of 3 calendar days CSR news predicts negative cumulative abnormal returns (CARs), which turn positive after day 3 and are persistent up to day 7.
+Certain keywords furthermore consistently predict CARs, some negative others positive, with effects that are persistent up to 5 calendar days.
+In sum, the results show that firms do NOT seem to suffer financially for engaging in CSR activities.

 Keywords: Corporate Social Responsibility, Information Asymmetry, Local Bias, Cumulative Abnormal Returns